Topological tameness of Margulis spacetimes: Projective geometry

-If $A$ and $B$ are compact and has no antipodal pair of a point of $A$ and a point $B$, then $J(A, B)$ is well-defined and is also compact as we can easily show that $J(A, B)$ is closed.
+If $A$ and $B$ are compact and have no antipodal pair of a point of $A$ and a point $B$, then $\Join(A, B)$ is well-defined and is also compact as we can easily show that $\Join(A, B)$ is closed.

-If $A$ and $B$ are convex and $A \cup B$ has no pair of antipodal points, then $J(A,B)$ is defined and also properly convex.
-The proof follows by reverting back to $\R^4$ by \eqref{eqn:join}.
-Also, for a projective automorphism $g \in \Aut(\SI^3)$, we obtain